onfido/onfido-android-sdk/README.md

 ### 6. Custom Application Class
 **Note**: You can skip this step if you don't have any custom application class.

 ⚠️ After the release of version 17.0.0, Onfido Android SDK runs in a separate process.
-This means that when the Onfido SDK started, a new application instance will be created.
-To prevent reinitializing you have in the Android application class, you can use the `isOnfidoProcess` extension function and return from `onCreate` as shown below:
+This means that when the Onfido SDK gets started, a new application instance will be created.
+To prevent re-executing the initializations you have in the Android application class, you can use the `isOnfidoProcess` extension function and return from `onCreate` as shown below:

 This will prevent initialization-related crashes such as: [`FirebaseApp is not initialized in this process`](https://github.com/firebase/firebase-android-sdk/issues/4693)

-The `inOnfidoProcess` extension function has been integrated into the Application class to prevent accidental reinitialization of instances within custom application classes.
+The `isOnfidoProcess` extension function has been integrated into the Application class to prevent accidental reinitialization of instances within custom application classes.
 This feature is especially useful for optimizing the Onfido initialization process.
 Be aware that the Onfido process uses your custom Application class for its own initialization.
-If you decide to use `inOnfidoProcess` to selectively skip the initialization of certain instances during the Onfido process, be cautious not to access these uninitialized instances elsewhere in your Application class, such as in the `onTrimMemory` method, to avoid unexpected behavior.
+If you decide to use `isOnfidoProcess` to selectively skip the initialization of certain instances during the Onfido process, be cautious not to access these uninitialized instances elsewhere in your Application class, such as in the `onTrimMemory` method, to avoid unexpected behavior.
 Furthermore, instances initialized by providers like Firebase will not be reinitialized in the Onfido process.
 If you wish to use such instances within the Onfido process, you'll need to manually initialize them.
 More info can be found [here](https://firebase.google.com/docs/reference/android/com/google/firebase/FirebaseApp#initializeApp(android.content.Context)).

 ##### Kotlin